RESPOND

 Recognise → Engage → Notify → Document

-When this kind of collective response works reliably across a school, it is because something has been built: a shared expectation that every adult, regardless of role, is part of the protective network around children.
-This is what is called Protective Capacity.
+When this kind of collective action works reliably across a school, it is because something has been built: a shared expectation that every adult, regardless of role, is part of the network that protects children.
+This is ‘Protective Capacity’.

 When Protective Capacity Breaks Down